owntracks/recorder/README.md

 * Storage format is typically JSON because it's extensible.
 If we add an attribute to the JSON published by our apps, you have it right there.
 There's one slight exception: the monthly logs have a leading timestamp and a relative topic; see below.
 * File names are lower case.
 A user called `JaNe` with a device named `myPHONe` will be found in a file named `jane/myphone`.
 * All times are UTC (a.k.a.
 Zulu or GMT).
 We got sick and tired of converting stuff back and forth.
 It is up to the consumer of the data to convert to localtime if need be.
+* `ocat`, the _cat_ program for the _recorder_ uses the same back-end which is used by the API though it accesses it directly (i.e. without resorting to HTTP).

 ## Storage